SHARPENED by LEIGH

 Knife and tool restorations as well as chisels and scissors may not be same day jobs.

 Carmen designs and makes these kangaroo leather strops that we recommend customer’s use to maintain the edges on their knives.
-We sell the 20cm Field Strop for $155 and the 45cm Kitchen Strop for $195.
 They come with compounds and we teach you how to use it.
+To order one please send us an enquiry via form above.

 Coming to Peter’s Mitre 10, Brighton, November 12th